This article appeared in Pharmaceutical Compliance Monitor.

 The bottom line is that the clarity in policies and improvements in processes and systems should bring about real change in the compliance culture and result in long term reduction in fines.
 But the degree of success will require sustained diligence in proactively managing compliance risks and educating employees, to avoid sliding back into suspect behaviors.

-David Lerner and Cindy Nguyen are life sciences experts.
+Cindy Nguyen is a life sciences expert.